Skip to code content (skip section selection)

 3. The traffic from the development is predominantly from nonresidential activities and the development would otherwise gain access through a residential area.

-(a) The town may require a fee-in-lieu of installation payment to the town for minimum residential, residential collector, collector, or commercial streets for the length of the thoroughfare if any of the following criteria are met:
+(a) The town may require a fee-in-lieu of installation payment (at 125% of estimated cost) to the town for minimum residential, residential collector, collector, or commercial streets for the length of the thoroughfare if any of the following criteria are met: